pierreco/colissimo-generate-label/README.md

 ## Installation

-`npm install colissimo-label-generate`
+`npm install colissimo-generate-label`

 ## How it works

-* You can use `contractNumber/password` what you usually use to connect to https://www.colissimo.entreprise.laposte.fr/
+You can use `contractNumber/password` what you usually use to connect to https://www.colissimo.entreprise.laposte.fr/

 ## Example